TJCAJ/ET_HANGMAN/README.md

 - [CI_Python_Linter](https://pep8ci.herokuapp.com/) was also used to check all python files for errors, with no errors found.

-* 3 warnings were found in run.py during the testing of the code in PEP8.
-None of these affect how the game function.

 ### Lighthouse

  Lighthouse will be used to test Performance, Best Practices, Accessibility and SEO on the Desktop.